4 Billion Years On

 This month in numbers

-Bosnia and Herzegovina experienced its 10th warmest April on record in 2026, with an average temperature of 11.53°C, a significant 2.7°C above the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April for land temperatures on record.
+Bosnia and Herzegovina experienced its 10th warmest April on record in 2026, with an average temperature of 11.53°C, which is 2.7°C above the 1961–1990 baseline.
+The period from February to April 2026 ranked as the 5th warmest on record, with an average temperature of 7.45°C, a significant 2.9°C above the baseline.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, and the February–April period also ranked as the 2nd warmest globally.

 What changed